This page contains information on key concepts related to Binary Authorization.

 A signer is a person or automated process that creates an attestation by signing a unique container image descriptor with a private key.
 The attestation is verified at deploy time by the corresponding public key stored in an attestor before the associated container is deployed.

-An attestor is a GCP resource that Binary Authorization uses to verify the attestation at container image deploy time.
+An attestor is a Google Cloud resource that Binary Authorization uses to verify the attestation at container image deploy time.
 Attestors contain the public key that corresponds to the private key used by a signer to sign the container image digest and create the attestation.
-The Binary Authorization enforcer uses the attestor at deploy time to limit which container images may be deployed to those with an accompanying, verifiable attestation created prior to deployment.
+The Binary Authorization enforcer uses the attestor at deploy time to limit which container images are allowed to be deployed to those with an accompanying, verifiable attestation created prior to deployment.

 - A corresponding Container Analysis note